-Incidents that could result in suspension or expulsion from the University or may be of a controversial or sensitive nature are referred to the University Conduct Board by the Dean of Students.
+Incidents that could result in suspension or expulsion from the University or may be of a controversial or sensitive nature are referred to the University Conduct

+Board (https://handbook.sxu.edu/student/code-conduct/university-conduct-board-hearing.html) by the Dean of Students.
 When the University Conduct Board is not in session (semester breaks, exam periods or summer recess), cases may be heard as administrative hearings.
 In these instances, the hearing officer(s) have the authority to impose the full range of sanctions available to the University Conduct Board, sanctions A-P. The University Conduct Board is comprised of a board convener and two additional representatives from the faculty and staff.
-The members of the University Conduct Board are appointed at the beginning of the academic year and normally serve for three academic year.
+The members of the University Conduct Board are appointed at the beginning of the academic year and normally serve for three academic yeasr.

 The Convener of the University Conduct Board is appointed by the Dean of Students from the members appointed to serve on the University Conduct Board.
-A hearing before the University Conduct Board will include the hearing coordinator, board convener and two additional members of the board, the reporting party, the responding party, witnesses and advisers.
+A hearing before the University Conduct Board will include the hearing coordinator, board convener and two additional members of the board, the reporting party, the responding party, witnesses and advisors.
 The deliberations by the board will be conducted in private.
 The outcome of the case is communicated to the student in writing.